lurume84/bling-desktop/README.md

 * Live View
 * Synchronize all videos in local storage
 * Periodic snapshots synchronized in local storage
-* Upgrades to last official Bling Viewer automatically
+* Upgrades to last official Bling Viewer and Desktop automatically
 * Disables CORS to allow connection with Blink Servers

-## What it will do

-* Notify user of movement using Windows Toast Notifications (WIP)

 ## Installation
 Follow [this guide](INSTALLATION.md)